PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 **2)** Posts are written in markdown language (this is what the .md extension means).
 I've included some quick-start links at the end of this section if you're not familiar with markdown.

 **3)** The text in between the three dashes at the start of the post is called YAML (ain't markup language).
-This is where you'd put information like the title of your posts, and sets the layout of the webpage (more on that in a bit).
+This is where you'd put information like the title of your posts, and sets the layout of the webpage.
+To save you adding the layout to every post, you can set a default in the `_config.yml` file.
+I briefly touch on [this](#yaml_config) in Step 5.

 `_site`: All you need to know about this is not to mess with it!
 The files in here compile your website but it's done automatically.

 `_config.yml`: This file contains information such as your website's name and the layout used.
 You can personalise your page by changing name, description etc etc. Two things to note: 1) you won't have your website URL yet unless you've been through [Step 6](#st6); 2) this file will be replaced if you want to run Minimal Mistakes (or you'll have to modify it to run MM), so if you make extensive changes, keep a copy somewhere so you remember what you did.

 | | | | | | | | | | | | | | | | | | | | | | | | | | | | |